CS467-OPM-Site/OPM/backend/API_Documentation.md

 >     "column": {
 >           "columnID": 1,
 >           "columnName": "column to add to"
->      },
+>      },       # Optional, defaults to first column if not included
 >     "title": "Task 1",
->     "description": "This is another task!",
+>     "description": "This is another task!" or null,
+>     "assignedTo": {
+>           "username": "username-of-assignee",
+>           "userID": 1
->     "assignedTo": "username-of-assignee" or null,
+>      } or null,
->     "priority": "High",
+>     "priority": "High" or null,
 >     "sprintID": 1 or null,
 >     "customFields": [ ... ],
 > }